Things Everyone Should Know About Retirement

 1. Start Saving Early

-One of the most critical factors in securing a comfortable is starting to save as early as possible.
+One of the most critical factors in securing a comfortable retirement is starting to save as early as possible.
 The power of compounding allows even small early contributions to grow substantially over time.
 Starting to save in your 20s means you can set aside a much smaller portion of your income than someone who begins in their 40s or 50s.

-2. Understand Your Expenses and Budget So
+2. Understand Your Expenses and Budget Accordingly

 3. Use a Retirement Calculator to Plan Your Savings

 Planning for retirement isn’t just about saving money; it’s also about knowing how much you need.
-A can help estimate how much you should save based on your current age, income, expected expenses, and desired retirement age.
+A retirement calculator can help estimate how much you should save based on your current age, income, expected expenses, and desired retirement age.
 These tools factor in inflation and investment returns, giving you a realistic goal to aim for.

 4. Diversify Your Investments